Eighonet/GCT-TTE/README.md

 </td></tr> </table>

 Provided data could be used for research purposes only.
-If you want to incorporate it in your study, please send request to semenova.bnl@gmail.com.
+If you want to incorporate it in your study, please send request to *anonymized placeholder*.

 # License